-Throughout we will assume both that $V(f)$ is smooth and that its tropicalization $\Gamma = \Trop\, V(f)$ is smooth (i.e., locally isomorphic to the tropicalization of a linear space).
+Throughout we will assume both that $V(f)$ and its tropicalization $\Gamma = \Trop\, V(f)$ are smooth (i.e., locally isomorphic to the tropicalization of a linear space).
 Up to $\Dn{4}$-symmetry, there are $5\,941$ combinatorial types of such curves, in correspondence with the number of unimodular triangulations of the square of side length three.
 By contrast, there are only three possible combinatorial types of tropical $(1,1)$-curves $\Lambda$, corresponding to subdivisions of the standard square.
 They are depicted in~\autoref{fig:Planesvs11Curves}.

 The skeleton of $\Gamma$ is a trivalent genus four metric graph in $\RR^2$.
-All but one of the seventeen possible such graphs appear as skeletons of $(3,3)$-smooth tropical curves, and, furthermore, their edge lengths are linearly restricted~\cite[Figure 17, Table 3]{PlaneModuli2015}.
+All but one of the sixteen planar graphs with these restrictions appear as skeletons of $(3,3)$-smooth tropical curves, and, furthermore, their edge lengths are linearly restricted~\cite[Figure 17, Table 3]{PlaneModuli2015}.
 We will assume $\Gamma$ satisfies some mild genericity constraints involving edge lengths on its skeleton (see~\autoref{rm:genericityOfGamma}) and that $\sextic$ is a generic element on the fiber of $\Gamma$ under the tropicalization map.
 In particular, the curve $V(\sextic)$ will have no hyperflexes.